Air Purifier Buying Guide

 Air Purifier Air Exchanges

-A quality air purifier operates efficiently and quietly in a one room environment.
+Most quality air purifiers operate efficiently and quietly in a one room environment.
 To be effective, an air purifier

-must have a motor attached to a fan that draws air into the unit.
+must have a motor and fan powerful enough to properly circulate air throughout the space.
 Once the air is pulled into the unit, it is filtered through various

-types of filter media.
-Clean air is released back into the one room environment to start the cycle all over again.
+types of filter media, and clean air is released back into the one room environment to start the cycle all over again.
 The amount of time it

-takes and air purifier to cycle through all of the air in a room is referred to an "air exchange."
+takes an air purifier to cycle through all of the air in a room is referred to as an "air exchange."

-The more air exchanges per hour, the better air quality in the room.
+The more air exchanges per hour (ACH), the better air quality in the room.
 The number of air exchanges is determined

-by two things: the cubic volume of a room and the cubic foot per minute (CFM) output of the air purifier.
-More air exchanges will
+by two things: the cubic feet (volume) of a room and the cubic foot per minute (CFM) output of the air purifier.
+All air purifier manufacturers list

 As a general rule, it is more difficult to

-filter the air in a large and open space (see the previous air
+filter the air in a large and open space, and this is mainly due to inadequate

 those with abnormally high ceilings, present a challenge to